-I actually have my own personal trivia with this film as I stumbled upon the set in August 2011 in Glasgow trying to find my way to the train station; I remember being redirected by crew as I thought I was looking at a car massive car crash.
-I innocently asked one of the crew if anyone had been hurt to which the crew members replied in fits of laughter that it was the new Brad Pitt film.
+I have my own personal trivia with this film as I stumbled upon the set in August 2011 in Glasgow trying to find my way to the train station; I remember being redirected by crew as I thought I was looking at a car massive car crash.
+I innocently asked one of the crew if anyone had been hurt, to which the crew members replied in fits of laughter that it was the new Brad Pitt film.
 But another bizarre tie I have to the film was a month or two later my uncle telling me how he found a script in his room in Malta for a zombie movie starring Brad Pitt.
 My uncle thought nothing of it at the time and handed it to the reception of the hotel.

 The trailers for World War Z painted a very different picture of the film than what I actually saw.
-I was led to believe that it was a run of the mill epic block buster with high-octane action, a big name actor with zombies instead of terrorists, aliens or Nazi’s.
-Instead World War Z is more of an international thriller which maintains its horror elements and certain zombie lore.
+I was led to believe that it was a run-of-the-mill epic blockbuster with high-octane action, a big name actor with zombies instead of terrorists, aliens or Nazi’s.
+Instead, World War Z is more of an international thriller which maintains its horror elements and certain zombie lore.

 The film first introduces us to our protagonist Gerry Lane and his family, they are presented as a typical suburban family, however the film hints at the misfortunes to come with grim reports on their television.
 After the film has established that Gerry is the dream husband and father (and that Brad Pitt still looks more handsome than 99% of men regardless of any haircut) we see the family stuck in heavy traffic in Philadelphia (These scenes were shot in Glasgow).
 There is further foreshadowing with news reports on their radio.
-Suddenly all hell breaks loose and Gerry has to Get his family to safety as people are literally going rabid around them.
+Suddenly, all hell breaks loose and Gerry has to get his family to safety as people are literally going rabid around them.
 The story then has Brad hired by his former handler to investigate this global pandemic which is rapidly spreading across the globe.
-From there Gerry has to scan the globe for answers before it’s too late.
+From there, Gerry has to scan the globe for answers before it’s too late.

 Marc Forster shoots the film in a fast-paced, almost wild manner which leaves very little room to breathe.
 This works both for and against the film.
-I liked the intensity on display every moment felt like a life or death situation however the camera shifts, cuts and shakes which left me feeling nauseous and wishing I could actually see what was happening in the chaos.
-The music resembles the Exorcist’s tubular bells which thump as we see long shots of city’s falling to the pandemonium.
-These long shots are used a number of times which doesn’t always work.
+I liked the intensity on display, every moment felt like a life or death situation, however the shaky camerawork left me feeling nauseous and wishing I could actually see what was happening in the chaos.
+The music resembles The Exorcist’s Tubular Bells, which thump over long shots of cities falling to the pandemonium.
+They use these long shots several times, which doesn’t always work.